 7. Use guided meditations

-If pranayama isn’t your jam, or you need some extra guidance to stay in meditation zone try using guided meditations.
+If pranayama isn’t your jam, or you need some extra guidance to stay in the meditation zone try using guided meditations.
 There are several podcasts and free apps available with great guided meditations, you can also find several online.
-Here are three that I’ve used that are all great places to start:
+Here are some that I’ve used that are all great places to start:

 - Meditation Oasis Podcast (Free and my favorite!)